 Spring Maintenance Checklist

-Foundation: Check foundation walls, floors, concrete, and masonry for cracking, heaving, or deterioration.
+- Foundation: Check foundation walls, floors, concrete, and masonry for cracking, heaving, or deterioration.
 If a significant number of bricks are losing their mortar, call a foundation professional.
-If you can slide a nickle into a crack in your concrete floor, slab or foundation call a professional immediately.
+If you can slide a nickel into a crack in your concrete floor, slab or foundation call a foundation repair professional near you immediately.

-Roof: Inspect roof surface flashing, eaves, and soffits.
+- Roof: Inspect roof surface flashing, eaves, and soffits.
+Perform a thorough cleaning.
 Check flashings around all surface projections and sidewalls.

 - Deck and porches: Check all decks, patios, porches, stairs, and railings for loose members and deterioration.
 Open decks and wood fences need to be treated every 4-6 years, depending on how much exposure they get to sun and rain.
 If the stain doesn’t look like it should or water has turned some of the wood a dark grey, hire a deck professional to treat your deck and fence.

 - Landscape: This is a natural for spring home maintenance.
 Cut back and trim all vegetation and overgrown bushes from structures.
 Limbs and leaves can cut into your home’s paint and force you to have that side of the house repainted.
 A little trimming can save a lot of money and time.

 - Sprinklers: Check lawn sprinkler system for leaky valves, exposed lines, and improperly working sprinkler heads.
 If there is an area of your yard that collects too much water or doesn’t get enough, run the sprinklers to figure out the problem.
 If it’s not something you can fix yourself, call a professional before your lawn needs the water.